"An Exciting, Sacred Encounter with Faith and the Living Christ"

 What You Need To Know:

-THE LAST CRUSADE gives moviegoers non-stop action, high adventure, cliff-hanging excitement, globe trotting locations, and light humor throughout.
-The finished product is a smashing success and thoroughly entertaining from start to finish.
-Best of all, the movie glorifies God, faith, and even Jesus Christ.
+THE LAST CRUSADE gives moviegoers non-stop action, high adventure, cliff-hanging excitement, globe-trotting locations, and light humor.
+The finished product is a smashing success and entertaining from start to finish.
+Best of all, it glorifies God, faith and even Jesus Christ.
 It’s also a great father-son adventure and includes a scene overtly rebuking profanity and blasphemy.
-There are some incidental crudities and scary, violent content that warrant caution for younger children.
-Otherwise, however, MOVIEGUIDE® heartily commends INDIANA JONES AND THE LAST CRUSADE.
+There are some incidental crudities and scary, violent content that merit caution for younger children.
+Otherwise, however, MOVIEGUIDE® heartily commends INDIANA JONES AND THE LAST CRUSADE with caution.

 Content: